 Preheat oven to 400 degrees F

-In a medium bowl mix cornmeal, flour, baking powder, sugar and salt.
+In a medium bowl mix cornmeal, flour, sugar, and salt.

 Add the baking powder and stir until mixed.
 Do not over mix.

-Divide mix into 9 or 10 muffin holes.
+Spray oil on a muffin pan.
+Divide mix into about 10 muffin holes.

 Bake for 15 minutes or until a toothpick comes dry when inserted in the middle.

 Important: Don't overtake or it will be too dry.